 Despite Indonesia having a fast-growing economy, many men and women go abroad seeking work.
-Most are from the impoverished islands of Flores and West Timor and often fall victim to human trafficking.
+Most come from the impoverished islands of Flores and West Timor and often fall victim to human trafficking.
 Domestically, Indonesia is dealing with a growing intolerance against religious minorities, who increasingly face persecution and violence.
 Together with our local partners, Mensen met een Missie works to reduce human trafficking and promote interfaith tolerance by raising awareness, lobbying, and training local leaders.

 There has also been a significant increase in the number of people who are dying due to unsafe working conditions.
 Local governments are failing to develop an effective strategy against human trafficking.
-Perpetrators are rarely identified or brought to trial and victims hardly receive any support.
+Perpetrators are rarely identified or brought to trial, and victims hardly receive any support.

 Rising religious intolerance